icopy-site/awesome-cn/docs/awesome/free-for-dev.md

 ## Testing

   * [Applitools.com](https://applitools.com/) — Smart visual validation for web, native mobile and desktop apps.
 Integrates with almost all automation solutions (like Selenium and Karma) and remote runners (Sauce Labs, Browser Stack). free for open source.
 A free tier for a single user with limited checkpoints per week.
   * [Appetize](https://appetize.io) — Test your Android & iOS apps on this Cloud Based Android Phone / Tablets emulator and iPhone/iPad simulators directly in your browser.
-The free tier includes one concurrent session with 100 minutes of usage per month.
+The free tier includes two concurrent session with 30 minutes of usage per month.
 No limit on app size.
   * [Apptim](https://apptim.com) — A mobile testing tool that enables people without performance engineering skills to evaluate an app's performance and user experience (UX).
 A desktop version using your own device is 100% FREE, with unlimited tests on both iOS and Android.
   * [Bencher](https://bencher.dev/) - A continuous benchmarking tool suite to catch CI performance regressions.
 Free for all public projects.
   * [BugBug](https://bugbug.io/) - Lightweight test automation tool for web applications.
 It is easy to learn and doesn't require coding.
 You can run unlimited tests on your own computer for free.
 You also get cloud monitoring and CI/CD integration for an additional monthly fee.